Loopring/protocols/packages/loopring_v3/DESIGN.md

 }
 ```

+An operator can decide how a trade is settlement, as long as all requirements specified in the orders is fulfilled.
 An operator can lower the fee of an order or optionally give the order owner a rebate.
 These can be decided freely by the operator.

 The operator needs to sign a ring settlement block with the following data so he authorizes potential rebate and protocol fee payments from his account: